LorenzoGiannuzzo/BESS-Optimization/README.md

 - `--power <BESS_nominal_power_in_kW>`: Specifies the nominal power of the Battery Energy Storage System in kW.
 - `--soc <SoC_at_step_0>`: Specifies the initial state of charge of the Battery Energy Storage System in %.
 - `--dod <Depth_of_Discharge>`: Specifies the range of SoC in %.
+- `--minimize_C <Boolean>`: Parameter that requires no values.
+Default values is FALSE, is it's in command line, it's set to be True.
+If TRUE, it changes the optimization problem maximizing revenues and minimizing C-rate

 ### Example: